-In this activity, we will be learning to compare weights in grams.
+In this activity, we will be learning to compare masses in grams.

-Measuring the weight of something is a way of working out how light or heavy it is.
+Measuring the mass of something is a way of working out how light or heavy it is.

 We often use weighing scales for this, similar to those in the pictures below.

-We will be comparing weights in grams and we may need to do some adding up or subtracting before we can answer the question.
+We will be comparing masses in grams and we may need to do some adding up or subtracting before we can answer the question.

 You could use mental methods, or written methods to do this and it might help to jot down your calculations on paper while you are working.